Unique accomplishments by two outstanding ASC members.

 Fast forward to one year ago.
 “I ran into Bruce Heller, a compulsive perfectionist and accomplished machinist who is also a walking encyclopedia of Technicolor,” Richard says.
 “He had restored a couple of Technicolor cameras, but never from a Technirama conversion.
 The front door on these cameras, which provides access for threading, was removed during the Technirama conversion.
 The hinge of the front door is actually the shaft that drives the shutter.”

-Heller made a wooden cast form of the metal that had been removed, made an aluminum casting of the form, and machined the casting to fit the gaping hole precisely to within ten-thousandths of an inch.
+Heller made a wooden cast form of the metal that had been removed, made an aluminum casting of the form, and machined the casting to fit the gaping hole precisely to within 10/10,000th of an inch.
 “My hat goes off to Bruce,” says Richard.
 “It’s so complicated and difficult.
 It’s kind of masochistic, in a way.
 It’s outrageously precise.
 He worked at it for weeks, and then charged me very fairly.
 The door is on, and it opens and shuts smoothly.”

 The camera is now tantalizingly close to being finished.
 The movement pedestal fits in the camera.
 A very thin shim was required to replace the material that was machined away.